rainydayjules/VisitingTales/Documentation/Diane.md

-Diane is a history enthusiast who came to Pelican Town because of the growing museum collection.
+Diane is a history enthusiast who came to Pelican Town after intrigued by the town's growing museum collection.
 A lady of class and of heart.
 Diane spends most of her time at the museum but also enjoys exploring the valley.

 ![](Images/Diane_portrait.png) ![](Images/Diane_sprites.png)